PEESEgroup/GCAM-CDR-policy/README.md

 - data/: This folder contains four folders
   - data_analysis/ contains the excel file for minor results calculations
+  - gcam_out/ contains the extracted data from the gcam xml db.
-  - gcam_files/ contains the changed GCAM files in the structure of the gcam_core package (see below) in keeping with the liscene terms
+    - /released/ contains the results from the released version of the model.
-  - gcam_out/ contains the extracted data from the gcam xml db. /released/ contains the results from the released version of the model. /pyrolysis/ contains the results from the pyrolysis versions of the model.
-The other subfolders contain additional scenarios which are not used as the basis for any publication.
+    - /pyrolysis/ contains the results from the pyrolysis versions of the model, with pyrolysis with land application modeled as an N fertilizer and bio-oil as a secondary output.
+    - /pyrolysis-nofert/ models bio-oil as primary output with no application of biochar
+      - /RCP/ is indicated in the next subfolder level
+        - /masked/ contains the masked data with errors removed in data from 2025-2050
+        - /original/ contains the original data extracted from the GCAM database
+        - ref.csv is the output from the database query
+        - mask_log.txt contains the list of errors found in the model output
   - maps/ contains map shapefiles for plotting
+- gcam-sandbox contains all of the necessary files with modifications to the GCAM model.
+This is intended to supplement the v7 release, and does not contain all necessary files to run the GCAM model
 - xml/ contains a list of xml queries used to query the GCAM xml db.
+- check_IO_coef.py checks to ensure that primary and secondary output coefficients are valid to check post-hoc for modeling errors, and remove that data from any subsequent analysis
 - constants.py contains a list of constants for use in the project, including the locations for extracting data from the gcam xml db
 - data_manipulation.py contains common data manipulation function for the project
 - plotting.py contains code for plotting the figures